-The current studies A in Document 5B/481 Annex 31 section A2.3.3 show that sharing between non-safety AMS and EESS (passive) systems is not feasible for AMS scenarios such as in section 4.5 (network above the cloud) due to the anticipated, out-of-band emission level from the non-safety AMS links operating in the frequency band 22.16-22.21 GHz region immediately adjacent to the EESS (passive) sensors operating in the frequency band 22.21-22.5 GHz.
-It is necessary to limit the OOB emissions of the AMS to [YY dBW/MHz] in order to ensure the protection of the EESS (passive) service.
+The current studies A in Document 5B/481 Annex 31 section A2.3.3 show that sharing between non-safety AMS and EESS (passive) systems is not feasible for AMS scenarios such as described in section 4.5 (network above the cloud) due to the anticipated, out-of-band emission level from the non-safety AMS links operating in the frequency band 22.16-22.21 GHz region immediately adjacent to the EESS (passive) sensors operating in the frequency band 22.21-22.5 GHz (Return link).

+The majority of the contribution to this harmful interference from data networks above the clouds operations comes from non-safety-of-life AMS air-air relay forward systems operating immediately adjacent to the EESS (passive) band specifically within 80 MHz of the band edge of the frequency band 22.21 GHz.

+Taking into account all scenarios under consideration by the non-safety-of-life AMS configurations, it is necessary to limit the OOB emissions of the AMS to -37 dBW/100MHz for operations less than 100 MHz in offset to the band edge in order to ensure the protection of the EESS passive service.

 Study B is a Monte-Carlo study.
 It shows that the protection criterion of EESS systems operating in 22.21-22.5 GHz is not exceeded, in any of the studied operational scenarios.